Research Interests

 - Power system visualization

+Geomagnetically Induced Currents.
+Low-frequency geomagnetically-induced currents (GIC) on the electric grid can be induced by rare geomagnetic events, and may impact electric grid infrastructure reliability and operations.
 Along with PowerWorld Corporation, we developed the binary three-dimensional (B3D) file format to hold electric field data for GIC and other studies.
 See documentation here.
 Tools in Python and Matlab to read and write the B3D format are available on Github.